L2oukmane/Awesome-books-app/README.md

 - Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
 - ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)
+- Luxon (A library for dealing with dates and times in JavaScript.)

 To get a local copy up and running follow these simple example steps.